floor12/yii2-module-backup/README.md

 *Этот файл доступен на [русском языке](README_RU.md).*

 This module helps to create and restore backups of databases and files stored on disk.
 It has web-interface, console commands, and REST-API for remote control.
 It also supports io-priority settings and has flexible configuration options.
-To work independent of the application database, this module uses its sqlite database in the backup folder.
+To work independently of the application database, this module uses its sqlite database in the backup folder.

+ Creating and restoring database backups is possible for [MySQL](https://www.mysql.com/) and [PostgreSQL] (https://www.postgresql.org/).
+ To do this, you must have the console client installed on the system for your database type.
+After a series of experiments, it became clear that creating and restoring databases best using their native clients.

 ### i18n
 Now, this module supports English and Russian languages.